SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     * - NoSuchCommand
       - The specified command does not exist.

-    * - CommandFailed
-      - The command failed to execute. *This may be removed as it's not really needed.*

-    * - CommandRunning
-      - The command is already executing.

     * - ReadOnly
       - The requested write can not be performed on a readonly value..

+    * - WrongType
+      - The requested parameter change or Command can not be performed as the argument has the wrong type.
+        (i.e. a string where a number is expected.)
+        It may also be used if an incomplete struct is sent, but a complete struct is expected.

-    * - BadValue
+    * - RangeError
-      - The requested write or Command can not be performed as the value is malformed or of wrong type.
+      - The requested parameter change or Command can not be performed as the argument value is not in the allowed range specified by the datatype property.
+        This also happens if an unspecified Enum variant is tried to be used, the size of a Blob or String does not match the limits given in the descriptive data, or if the number of elements in an array does not match the limits given in the descriptive data.

+    * - OutOfRange
+      - The value read from the hardware is out of sensor or calibration range

+    * - BadJSON
+      - The data part of the message can not be parsed, i.e. the JSON-data is no valid JSON.

+    * - NotImplemented
+      - A (not yet) implemented action or combination of action and specifer was requested.
+        This should not be used in productive setups, but is very helpful during development.

+    * - HardwareError
+      - The connected hardware operates incorrect or may not operate at all due to errors inside or in connected components.

+    * - ProtocolError
+      - A malformed Request or on unspecified message was sent.
+        This includes non-understood actions and malformed specifiers.
+Also if the message exceeds an implementation defined maximum size.
+        *note: this may be retryable if induced by a noisy connection.
+Still that should be fixed first!*

+.. list-table:: retryable errors
+    :widths: 20 80

+    * - CommandRunning
+      - The command is already executing. request may be retried after the module is no longer BUSY.

     * - CommunicationFailed
       - Some communication (with hardware controlled by this SEC node) failed.

+    * - TimeoutError
+      - Some initiated action took longer than the maximum allowed time.

     * - IsBusy
-      - The requested write can not be performed while the module is Busy
+      - The requested action can not be performed while the module is Busy or the command still running.

     * - IsError
       - The requested action can not be performed while the module is in error state.

     * - Disabled
+      - The requested action can not be performed while the module is disabled.

+    * - Impossible
       - The requested action can not be performed at the moment.
-(Interlocks?)

-    * - ProtocolError
+    * - ReadFailed
-      - A malformed Request or on unspecified message was sent
+      - The requested parameter can not be read just now.

     * - InternalError
       - Something that should never happen just happened.